babsey/nest-server-simulation/README.md

 #### Stop the process is failed.
 How can I stop the process?

 Unfortunately, I did not found the solution for this issue.
-You can close the terminal or tab to stop the process?
+You can close the terminal or tab to stop the process.